The Norwegian Forest Cat Rescue

 From the outset all cats/kittens behaviour will be assessed for temperament with exposure to normal social stimuli over a period of time.
 From these observations we can identify the best future owner and placement and have more success in hopefully placing with a permanent adoptee.
 Once the cat/kitten has been declared by a veterinary surgeon to be in good health and fit to be rehabilitated into a new placement we will match up the cat to appropriate owners.

-Occasionally we can arrange collection/delivery of a cat from their existing home providing all is well.
-This is sometimes better for the cat as it is less moves and less stress.
+Occasionally we can arrange collection/delivery of a cat from their existing home straight to their new home providing all is well.
+This is better for the cat as it is less moves and less stress.

 We have a non destruction policy.